-(Choose your dates and payment arrangements below.)
+(Choose your payment arrangements below.)

 The morning lessons with an award-winning author will remind you of the obvious and wonderful and help you realise your highest ambitions for your writing.